nils-werner/raspi-overlayroot/README.md

 root=/dev/mmcblk0p2 ro rootwait console=ttyAMA0,115200 console=tty1 selinux=0 plymouth.enable=0 smsc95xx.turbo_mode=N dwc_otg.lpm_enable=0 kgdboc=ttyAMA0,115200 elevator=noop overlayroot
 ```

-and adding `ro` to `/etc/fstab`
+and changing the mountpoint `/boot` to `/overlay/lower/boot` and changing `defaults` to `defaults,ro` in `/etc/fstab`

 ```
 #
 # /etc/fstab: static file system information
 #
 # <file system>	<dir>	<type>	<options>	<dump>	<pass>
-/dev/mmcblk0p1  /boot   vfat    defaults,ro     0       0
+/dev/mmcblk0p1  /overlay/lower/boot   vfat    defaults,ro     0       0
 ```

 ## Editing the root filesystem

-You can change `ro` back to `rw` and remove `overlayroot` from `/boot/cmdline.txt` to re-enable write access to your root FS.

-Alternatively you can run `sudo chroot /overlay/lower` to change into an interactive shell in your SD card file system.
+You can run `rwrootfs` to remount all file systems as read-write and change into an interactive shell in your SD card file system.
+After exiting that shell, the fileystems will remain read-write until next reboot.

-If you have also set your file systems to read-only you can run `sudo rwrootfs` both mount them read-write and then `chroot` into the file system.
-After exiting that shell, the filesystem is mounted as readonly again.

-Be aware that many runtime system settings that are set during boot time will not be set in the chroot.
-Most notably, you will find that DNS hostname resolution will not work.

-For full system-upgrades it is recommended you change the filesystems to read-write and remove `overlayroot` from `/boot/cmdline.txt`.
+Alternatively you can undo all changes from [Enable overlayroot in commandline](#enable-overlayroot-in-commandline) and [Set filesystems readonly](#set-filesystems-readonly) and reboot.
+This is the recommended way of system upgrades.

 ## Debugging